Webriver-Team/work-checklists/02_vscode_setup/02_b_vscode_beautification/README.md

 ### c.
 Installing Modules of NodeJS

-> NodeJS is a framework.
+> ***Note*** NodeJS is a framework.
 To get work out of it you need to install that specific modules according to your needs.
 Here are some modules that you need to install for the current process.

 * Press `Win+R` to open *Run* window.
 * Type `cmd` to open the *Command line*.